bryan-at-looker/embed-sdk-sko-markdown/section5.md

 }
 ```

-The dashboard_element_id we want to swap is 42, lets create a couple variables in `demo.ts` to help us swap in demo_config.ts
+The dashboard_element_id we want to swap is 42, so create a couple variables in `demo.ts` to help us swap in demo_config.ts

 ```js
 export const swap_element = "42"